Ermal Krasniqi

-Ermal Krasniqi (born 7 September 1998) is a Kosovan professional footballer who plays as a winger for Ekstraklasa club Legia Warsaw, on loan from First League club Sparta Prague, and the Kosovo national team.
+Ermal Krasniqi (born 7 September 1998) is a Kosovan professional footballer who plays as a winger for Süper Lig club Amedspor and the Kosovo national team.

 Club career

 Early career and Ballkani

 Krasniqi spent the last part of his youth career at Feronikeli, before returning to his hometown club Malisheva in 2017.
 There, he finished his first season as a senior on the third place in the Kosovo Second League.
 In the summer in 2018, Krasniqi was transferred to Kosovo Superleague side Llapi, but in January 2019 moved to fellow league team Ferizaj due to a lack of play time.
 He amassed six goals from ten games for the latter, aiding it to a middle-table finish.

 On 7 August 2019, Krasniqi signed a two-year contract with top flight club Ballkani.
 In the 2021–22 season, he scored 15 league goals as Ballkani won its first national title.
 On 5 July 2022, he made his European competitions debut by starting in a 1–1 home draw to Žalgiris in the first qualifying round of the UEFA Champions League.

 Three weeks later, following his team's elimination from the Champions League, Krasniqi scored in a 6–0 home thrashing of La Fiorita in the second qualifying round of the Europa Conference League.
 He made five appearances in the group stage of the latter competition, scoring one goal each against Slavia Prague (2–3 away loss) and Sivasspor (4–3 away win).